unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 If done successfully, you should get the password `AwWj0w5cvxrZiONgZ9J5stNVkmxdk39J` and we can move on to level 15!

 ### Level 15:
 My god... this level took me way longer then I am willing to admit!
-At the end I figured out that is a [Blind SQL Injection](https://www.owasp.org/index.php/Blind_SQL_Injection).
+At the end, I figured out that this is a [Blind SQL Injection](https://www.owasp.org/index.php/Blind_SQL_Injection).

 Before we dig deeper let's look at the Source Code.